 You’ve just bought a swanky new pair of expensive headphones or speakers, but how to make the most of them?
-Various guides and conventional audiophile “wisdom” might point you down the road of improving the rest of your setup, right down to the cables and wires that connect devices together.
-You might find quite a few audiophiles willing to endorse splashing cash on $100 or even $1,000 cables to get the most out of your new expensive setup.
+Various guides and conventional audiophile “wisdom” might point you down the road of improving the rest of your setup, right down to the cables and wires that connect things together.
+You might also find quite a few audiophiles who advocate for splashing hundreds of dollars on cables to get the most out of your fancy new setup.

-But before you even begin down this path, you need to look at the type of setup you need a cable for.
+But before you even begin down this path, you need to look at the specifics of your setup.
 Most importantly, is your cable carrying a signal to an active or passive component?
-Speaker wires that need to carry power from an amplifier need to be selected a little more carefully than a short AUX cable for your car.
+Speaker wires that need to carry power from an amplifier need to be selected a little more carefully than a short “aux” cable for your car.

-Let’s begin with what to avoid.
-Gold is always a good myth to start with.
-All expensive audio cables on the market and even the cheaper ones will often go on about “gold plating” this and that.
+Let’s begin with what to avoid—gold is always a good myth to start with.
+All expensive audio cables on the market and even the cheaper ones will often make a big deal out of “gold plated interconnects” this and that.
 The reason for this has nothing to do with signal quality, as any metallurgists will tell you that copper and silver are far better conductors.
 Furthermore, the inner part of the cable will almost always be copper for that exact reason.

 Copper oxidizes in the air, which would require constant cleaning or cables wouldn’t last very long.
-Platings, like gold or zinc, don’t tarnish and ensure a longer life.
-However, you’ll find that even cheap cables offer some form of coating that will last the cable’s lifetime.
-Branded, gold-plating is definitely not worth paying an extra $100 or more for.
+Gold or zinc plating doesn’t tarnish and ensures a longer life.
+However, you’ll find that even cheap cables have some form of coating that will last the cable’s lifetime.
+Gold-plating is definitely not worth the extra cost.

-Another common sales pitch is the need for special shielding or insulation to protect from electromagnetic radiation, crosstalk, or noise from other sources.
-While this can be a problem in some situations, such as very long cables or when dealing with very high-speed digital data, it’s not an issue over the short distance from your pocket to ear or amplifier to the speaker.
+Another common sales pitch is the need for special shielding or insulation to prevent electromagnetic interference, crosstalk, or noise from other sources.
+Electromagnetic radiation can actually be a problem in some situations: for very low signal levels, or when dealing with very high-speed digital data.
+It won’t be an issue over the short distance from your pocket to your headphones, or from an amplifier to the speaker.

 What to look for in the best audiophile cables?

 I won’t bore you with the physics, but essentially a higher source impedance (driver output + wire) reduces the amount of power that reaches the headphones or speakers.
 Furthermore, speakers and headphone drivers are reactive loads, which means their resistances vary with frequency.
-As an example, a pair of headphones could have a higher impedance at high frequencies, which would produce an additional bass loss if you added in a high impedance cable.
+As an example, a pair of headphones might have a higher impedance at high frequencies, which would produce an additional loss if you added a high impedance cable in series.

 Ultimately, all you need from a good quality speaker cable is low resistance, capacitance, and inductance.
-That’s quite simple for manufacturers to produce without any expensive wizardry.
-If you know where to look, you can find inexpensive cables with the desired specifications listed.
+That’s quite simple for manufacturers to produce without any unnecessary alchemy.
+If you know where to look, you can find inexpensive cables with the desired basic specifications listed.

 If not, you can follow the general rule of thumb that 12 or 14 gauge speaker wire is needed for long wire runs with low-impedance speakers (4 or 6Ω).
 Meanwhile, 16 gauge wire is fine for runs under 50 feet to 8Ω speakers.
 For headphones and short connections to active speakers, essentially any cable will do as the power transfer is much lower.